Youth Assistance Program (YAP)

 The program provides youth with the knowledge and skills to make healthy choices and become responsible young adults through the following components:

 Didactic group: This is a twelve-week group that addresses topics such as effective communication, anger management, healthy relationships, drugs and alcohol, goal-setting, and healthy decision making.
 Groups typically run from 4:30 to 6:00 Monday through Thursday.

 Individual weekly meeting with resource coordinator: Each youth enrolled in the program meets with his/her RC weekly to check in on program compliance and overall behavior.

 Recreation events and field trips: There are scheduled events each month that allow the youth to experience different social and cultural activities.

 Service learning projects: Service learning is an integral part of the program.
 Each youth is required to complete a designated number of hours of service learning.
 These hours are decided by the program team and are discussed and agreed upon by the youth and parents during the intake process.
 Each youth is given options as to which projects they would like to use to achieve their service learning requirements.

 Youth who are between the ages of 7 and 17 years old who reside in the following cities: Allen Park, Melvindale, Lincoln Park, Trenton, Southgate, Woodhaven, Brownstown, Ecorse, River Rouge, Huron Township, Gibraltar, Riverview, Flat Rock, Grosse Ile, and Rockwood.
-In addition, SDYAP serviced youth from Wyandotte and Taylor who are referred through the Correct Course program.
+In addition, SDYAP serviced youth from Wyandotte and Taylor who are referred through the Right TRAC program.
 Approximately 350 youth participate in YAP each year.

 Make a difference and donate to the following programs and campaigns.